shuqingzai/carbon/README.md

 ```

 ###### Customize type
-> You can implement the `DataType` method of the `carbon.DataTyper` interface to reset database field type
+> You can implement `DataType` method of the `carbon.DataTyper` interface to reset database field type

 ```go
 type RFC3339Type string